 Cue for the Walk

-Gather your reins so that you feel a light contact between your hands and the bit.
+Gather your reins so you feel a light contact between your hands and the bit.
 Use both lower legs to squeeze the horse lightly behind the girth area.
 Your leg above the knee should remain motionless.
-At the same time, as you cue with your legs, cue with your seat by pushing forward slightly with your seat muscles.
+At the same time as you cue with your legs, cue with your seat by pushing forward slightly with your seat muscles.

 Some horses are less willing to move forward than others.
 If your horse doesn't begin to walk, try nudging with your lower leg.
 If that doesn't work, urge the horse forward with your heels.

 Your hands should follow your horse's head as the neck naturally extends to move forward.
 Stop cuing as soon as the horse responds.
 You will find there is a slight rocking motion to the walk.
 Allow your body to relax and follow the movement of the horse.
 If your horse starts to fade, try cuing lightly before the horse has decelerated to a complete stop.

 While you are riding a horse at the walk, it is essential that each part of your body maintains a particular position.
 At first, you will want to be very mindful of how you're holding yourself, but with time it will become second nature.

 - Head: Look forward in the direction you want to go.
 Don't look down as that stiffens your spine.
 You want to remain relaxed and supple.

 - Shoulders and Arms: Maintain good posture and carry your shoulders evenly.
 A crooked rider will influence the horse, making it harder for it to understand some of your commands.
 Your arms should be relaxed at your sides, with the elbows bent, so there is a straight line from your elbow to the bit in the horse’s mouth.